STUDENT LEADER APPLICATIONS FOR THE 2020-2021 ACADEMIC YEAR ARE NOW AVAILABLE. YOU CAN SUBMIT AN APPLICATION HERE.

 - Turn in your cash, check or money order at the Housing and Residence Life Front Desk in Durocher Hall

-- Submit your Housing Acceptance Form (you will receive this after you submit your online housing application).
-It is best to mail this in and/or submit with your $100 deposit.
+- Submit your Housing Acceptance Form.
+It is best to complete this when you send in or pay your $100 housing deposit.

 - New students only: submit your immunization records (including tetanus, MMR, TB, Hepatitis B. and meningococcal)